-No. If you have completed an equivalent to our theory course, to gain the full certification to obtain your PfCO you will only need to join the course after lunch on the first day and you will not be required to pass our Theory Test.
+Yes.
+Even if you have completed an equivalent to our theory course, to gain the full certification from us to obtain your PfCO you will still need to join the course on the first day and you will be required to pass our Theory Test.

 As the Practical Flight Assessment is a test of your adherence to your stated procedures as well as your flying ability this is not really possible and indeed is not necessary as we will have helped you to complete your Ops Manual before your PFA.

 Unlike most Training Providers we don’t just provide you with a template and advice.
 Rather, we provide you with a Provisional Copy of your personalised Ops Manual at the start of the course and work with you to ensure your familiarity with it before testing you at the end of the course to make sure that you know it thoroughly.